evoluteur/evolutility-ui-react/README.md

 View: [http://localhost:3000/comics/cards](http://localhost:3000/comics/cards)

 ### Charts
-Draws charts about the collection (currently bars and pies).
+Draws charts about the collection.
+Currently bars and pie charts are implemented, a list with count and percentages is also available.
+Only provided for fields of types like boolean, lov, integer, decimal, date... (not text or textmultilines).

 ![Charts](https://raw.githubusercontent.com/evoluteur/evolutility-ui-react/master/public/screenshots/comics/many-charts.gif)